Can a Bankruptcy stop foreclosure proceedings, lawsuits, and wage garnishments? In many cases, the filing of a Bankruptcy can save a home

 The Bankruptcy Reform Act of 2005 made some

 sweeping changes in Bankruptcy Law, both substantively and procedurally.
 For example, most individuals who file Bankruptcy are now required to meet certain credit counseling requirements.
 However, the passage of the 2005 Reform Act does not materially impair the ability of most individuals to file Bankruptcy and obtain a release or discharge of their debts.

-To get started, you can schedule an appointment
+and schedule an appointment